Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 3. During the commission of theft, the defendant had the intent to deprive the owner of their possession or property temporarily or permanently; and

-4. The possession or property stolen by the defendant was valued over $750, or $300 if it was law enforcement or medical equipment.
+4. The possession or property stolen by the defendant was either valued over $750, was law enforcement or medical equipment valued over $300, or falls under one of the categories of items which result in an automatic elevation to a grand theft charge.

 Penalties for Tallahassee Grand Theft Charges

-Florida law classifies grand theft as a felony offense.
-Based on the specific case details and circumstances, a defendant can be charged with grand theft in the third, second, or first degree.
+Any type of grand theft offense will be charged as a felony.
+However, the exact penalties for a grand theft conviction will vary depending on the specific case details and circumstances, as well as the value of the stolen property.
+A defendant accused of grand theft can be charged with grand theft in the third, second, or first degree.

-Grand Theft in the Third Degree – A defendant can face a third-degree felony for grand theft if the possession or property allegedly stolen was valued between $750 and $20,000, or if it included:
+• Grand Theft in the Third Degree– A defendant faces a third-degree felony for grand theft if the possession or property allegedly stolen was valued between $750 and $20,000, or if it included any of the following:

 • A will or codicil;